 With my breeding program, I want to go above and beyond the minimum breeding standards in my efforts to not only maintain, but try to improve this breed.
 I think the VGP is the most valuable test for determining a dog’s true temperament, trainability, and hunting drive.
 I will always run my personal dogs through the VGP before deciding whether they are actually breeding-quality dogs or not.

 I also like to perform additional health and performance tests for further evaluation of my dogs.
-I like running my dogs through the NAVHDA Utility Test and the United Blood Trackers UBT-I and/or UBT-II tests.
+I like running my dogs through the BTR, NAVHDA Utility Test, and the United Blood Trackers UBT-I and/or UBT-II tests if I can fit them into my schedule.
 The NAVHDA Invitational is also a lot of fun.
 Preparing for and completing each one of these tests gives me a little more information about my dogs.
 And as a biologist, I want as much information as possible before conducting any breeding.